cerebral/cerebral/docs/introduction/test.md

 ```

 This approach allows you to pass down state wherever you want and ensure the components render as expected.

+> If you want to test that signals are called, then you can add a mock action to the dummy signals and check that it was called

 ## Computes